Freedom of Information (FOI)

 Further information about making a FOI request is set out below.

-FOI requests should be delivered to the University's FOI Officer or, sent by post or email to the address specified above.
+FOI requests should be delivered to the University's Information Officer or, sent by post or email to the address specified above.

-There is no application cost for making a FOI request.
+There is no application cost for making an FOI request.

-The University will notify you within 14 days of receipt, to let you know that your request has been received.
+The University will notify you within 10 business days of receipt, to let you know that your request has been received.

-A decision on access will be provided as reasonably practicable, but no later than 30 days after receipt of a valid FOI request.
+A decision on access will be provided as reasonably practicable, but no later than 20 business days after receipt of a valid FOI request.

-A request may be refused if it is too widely framed and the University forms the view that the work involved in meeting the request would amount to a substantial and unreasonable diversion of the University's resources.
+A request may be refused if it is too widely framed and the University forms the view that the work involved in meeting the request would amount to an unreasonable and substantial diversion of the University's resources.
 Accordingly, it is in your interests to be as specific as possible in relation to the documents in which you are interested.

 Particular documents or parts of those documents may also be exempt from release under the FOI Act.
-The more common reasons why the University may determine that a document is exempt from being released under the Act are:
+The University must take certain public interest factors into account when making decisions about the release of information.
+The more common reasons why the University may determine that a document is exempt from being released under the FOI Act are:

-- Where release would unreasonably affect the privacy of individuals (including staff, students and members of the public);
+- Where release would unreasonably disclose sensitive information about an individual (including staff, students and members of the public); or

 - Where the document is subject to legal professional privilege.

-A full list of the exemptions that may apply under the FOI Act can be found in Part 4 of the Act.
+A full list of the public interest factors that may apply under the FOI Act can be found in Schedules 1 and 2 of the FOI Act.

 From time-to-time, the University may conclude that only parts of a document are exempt and, provided the rest of the document can be released in a form that is not misleading because of the deletions, then the University may release the document without the exempt parts.
 The parts that have been deleted are referred to as 'redactions'.